RafaJPSantos/bagged.outliertrees/README.md

 <!-- badges: end -->

-Bagged OutlierTrees is an explainable unsupervised outlier detection method based on an ensemble implementation of the existing 'OutlierTree' procedure (Cortes, 2020).
-This implementation takes advantage of bootstrap aggregating (bagging) to improve robustness by reducing the possible masking effect and subsequent high variance (similarly to Isolation Forest), hence the name 'Bagged OutlierTrees'.
+Bagged OutlierTrees is an explainable unsupervised outlier detection method based on an ensemble implementation of the existing OutlierTree procedure (Cortes, 2020).
+This implementation takes advantage of bootstrap aggregating (bagging) to improve robustness by reducing the possible masking effect and subsequent high variance (similarly to Isolation Forest), hence the name “Bagged OutlierTrees”.

-To learn more about the base procedure 'OutlierTree' (Cortes, 2020), please refer to [&lt;arXiv:2001.00636&gt;](https://arxiv.org/abs/2001.00636) (the corresponding GitHub repository can be found
+To learn more about the base procedure OutlierTree (Cortes, 2020), please refer to [&lt;arXiv:2001.00636&gt;](https://arxiv.org/abs/2001.00636) (the corresponding GitHub repository can be found